So, What Do Worms Eat? (Hint: Just About Anything!)

 - Green matter: High in nitrogen (the protein of the worm world) and consists of kitchen and yard scraps, like fruits, vegetables, and leaves.
 Greens are essential in helping your worms breed and grow.

-Brown matter, high in carbon (the carbohydrate of the worm world), consists of things like paper.
+- Brown matter: High in carbon (the carbohydrate of the worm world) and consists of things like paper.
 These provide worms with energy, absorb odors, and help in faster formulation of humus, an important composting byproduct.
-For more on that, read our other article Compost Magic: The Many Benefits of Composting.
+For more on that, read here.

 - Eggshells: These provide calcium with promotes overall bin health, act as “grit” with which to break down other food, and balances the bin’s pH levels.

 - Paper products: Carbon-rich materials like paper that make the perfect “bedding” material for your worm farm.
 Newspapers, egg cartons, cardboard boxes, letters sent by that credit card company that just can’t take the hint: your worms can never have too much paper.
 Just make sure you shred it and soak it in water before adding.

 - Cotton scraps: If you have old eco friendly towels (preferably organic towels), rags, or pieces of cotton clothing (make sure it’s 100%), your worms can eat it.

 - Fruits & vegetables: You know all the parts to thing we tend not to like: potato skins, banana peels, apple cores?
-Well worms love em, as long as they’re organic (and do not contain any pesticides that could kill the worms).
+Worms love ’em, as long as they’re organic (and do not contain any pesticides that could kill the worms).
 Just be aware of how much fruit you’re adding.
 High sugar content will elevate the pH of the bin and might require you to rebalance the levels.

 - Moldy bread: You know that loaf of bread you forgot about?
 No shame, we’ve all been there, but thankfully, your worms will make sure that moldy bread doesn’t go to waste.
 Just grind it up and feed your worms.
 Be mindful of the amount of grains you add, because they can harden before your worms can eat them.
 Plus, bread attracts unwanted pests and rodents.